-To date, we have focused our business sustainability efforts on our MEC-brand products and operations, and in 2014 started expanding our focus to better involve and engage key wholesale brands that we carry in our sustainability efforts and communication to members.
+To date, we have focused our business sustainability efforts on our MEC-brand products and operations.
+We've also expanded our involvement and engagement with key wholesale brands we carry in our sustainability efforts and communication to members.

 To reduce our product footprint, we are working with Bluesign AG, a Swiss organization that has developed leading environmental health and safety standards for the textile industry, and certifies materials produced in facilities that have an environmental management system (EMS) in place.
-We are committed to sourcing 100% bluesign®-approved materials for MEC products by 2017, and measure our progress annually, with 74% of materials in MEC-brand apparel and sleeping bags being bluesign certified in 2014.
+We are committed to sourcing 100% bluesign®-approved materials for MEC products by 2017 and measure our progress annually.
+In 2015, 83% of MEC-brand apparel and sleeping bags fabrics were bluesign approved.
 We strive to increase our offering of products made with environmentally preferred materials.
-We buy only organic cotton for MEC-brand apparel and continue to grow our offering of recycled materials.
-In 2014, we sold 1,068 product styles made with environmentally preferred materials.
+We buy only organically grown cotton for MEC-brand apparel and continue to grow our offering of recycled fabrics.
+In 2015, we sold 1,524 product styles made with environmentally preferred materials.

 In our operations, we make our buildings as energy efficient as possible, and have developed an internal green building systems program that is based on leading green building standards.
 We assess our efforts to make our buildings more resource-efficient bi-annually through building audits.
-In 2014, we opened a new Head Office that is designed to LEED Platinum standards.
 We are a strong supporter of renewable energy, and purchase green energy certificates in provinces with emissions-intense energy sources and have rooftop solar panels on three of our locations.
+MEC will expand the purchase of green energy certificates to include all our facilities in Canada in 2016.